-We expect to be able to market and sell Soliris ourselves in the United States and through our subsidiaries in Europe, but have no experience with marketing, sales or distribution of drug products.
-We have hired sales representatives for the commercialization of Soliris in the United States and have only recently established pre-commercial capability in Europe.
-If we are unable to establish capabilities to sell, market and distribute our product, either by developing our own capabilities or entering into agreements with others, we will not be able to successfully sell Soliris.
+We are marketing and selling Soliris ourselves in the United States and through our subsidiaries in Europe, but have only limited experience thus far with marketing, sales or distribution of drug products.
+We have hired sales representatives for the commercialization of Soliris in the United States and have established pre-commercial capability in Europe.
+If we are unable to establish and maintain capabilities to sell, market and distribute our product, either through our own capabilities or by entering into agreements with others, we will not be able to successfully sell Soliris.
 In that event, we will not be able to generate significant revenues.
-We cannot guarantee that we will be able to develop and maintain our own capabilities or enter into and maintain any marketing or distribution agreements with third-party providers on acceptable terms, if at all.
-In Europe, regulatory and commercial requirements vary on a country by country basis and we cannot guarantee that we will have the capabilities or resources to obtain regulatory approval and commercialize Soliris in every country in Europe.
+We cannot guarantee that we will be able to establish and maintain our own capabilities or enter into and maintain any marketing or distribution agreements with third-party providers on acceptable terms, if at all.
+In Europe, regulatory and commercial requirements vary on a country by country basis and we cannot guarantee that we will have the capabilities or resources to successfully conclude reimbursement discussions and commercialize Soliris in every country in Europe.
+Reimbursement sources are different in each European country and in each country may include a combination of distinct potential payers, including private insurance and governmental payers.
 Even if we hire the qualified sales and marketing personnel we need in the United States and in Europe, or enter into marketing and distribution agreements with third parties on acceptable terms, we may not do so in an efficient manner or on a timely basis.
 We may not be able to correctly judge the size and experience of the sales and marketing force and the scale of distribution capabilities necessary to successfully market and sell our product.
-Establishing and maintaining sales, marketing and distribution capabilities may be disproportional compared to the revenues we may be able to generate on sales of our product.
-We cannot guarantee that we will be successful in commercializing Soliris.
+Establishing and maintaining sales, marketing and distribution capabilities is expensive and time-consuming.
+Our expenses associated with building up and maintaining the sales force and distribution capabilities may be disproportional compared to the revenues we may be a